 What is extracellular matrix?

 From a cell’s perspective, the matrix is everywhere.
 In tissues and organs, the extracellular matrix (ECM) is made up by a 3D network of fiber-forming proteins, such as collagen, elastin, fibronectin, and glycosaminoglycans.
 It provides a physical scaffold for cells.
-Matrix macromolecules are synthesized and secreted by all cell types, a process which is influenced by cell-type specific regulatory mechanisms.
-As a result, the composition and structure of matrix macromolecules varies largely between tissues.
+Matrix macromolecules are synthesized and secreted by all cell types, a process that is influenced by cell-type specific regulatory mechanisms.
+As a result, the composition and structure of matrix macromolecules vary largely between tissues.

 Why is ECM important for tissues?

 The extracellular environment of cells plays a key role in many cellular processes, such as growth, migration, differentiation, survival, homeostasis, and morphogenesis.
 Cells embedded in ECM interact with the macromolecular network through surface receptors, affecting cellular function and behavior.
 In this way, ECM molecules provide mechanical, structural, and compositional cues that can drastically influence cell function.
 In addition, a variety of growth factors, cytokines, and chemokines are present in the ECM, often tethered to macromolecules, regulating tissue development and homeostasis.

 Connected cultures: mimicking ECM in 3D tissue models

 With ECM being part of all our body’s tissues, it makes sense to mimic its properties when developing 3D tissue models in vitro.
 For this purpose, a variety of 3D matrices are available.
 Such 3D matrix gels often feature a soft, tissue-like stiffness and mimic the ECM that is naturally present in tissues.
 Using 3D matrices for cell culture has several advantages, as it promotes cell adhesion and enables proper transport of gases, nutrients, and growth factors to the cells.
 This promotes cell survival, proliferation, and differentiation.